Fordingbridge

 Did you know?

-The mizmaze is a labyrinth cut into the turf in the 12th or 13th century.
+The mizmaze is a labyrinth that was cut into the turf in the 12th or 13th century.
 It has Christian origins and follows a similar pattern to floor markings in cathedrals in France and Italy.
 It is likely that it was used for penances, with monks traversing it on their knees and saying prayers.
 Breamore mizmaze is one of only eight remaining turf mazes in England (there are two in Hampshire, the other being on St. Catherine’s Hill) and to aid in its preservation there is a fence all the way around it and visitors are asked not to enter.

 If you enjoyed this walk…